-Approved leaves of absence permit students to resume their studies at Hawai'i Pacific under the same degree requirements that were in effect at the time they began their leave.
+Approved leaves of absence permit students to resume their studies under the same degree requirements that were in effect at the time they began their leave.
 A leave of absence is limited to a maximum of one year.

 Students wishing to request a leave of absence should consult with an academic advisor, who will assist them in completing a petition requesting the leave.